bulv1ne/billbalance/README.md

 Settings
 --------

-Django 1.4 or up is required.
-Django 1.3 should be fine.
+[Django 1.4](https://www.djangoproject.com/) or up is required.
+Although Django 1.3 should be fine also.
+[Bootstrap v2.2.1](http://twitter.github.com/bootstrap/) is implemented for css if you want your own style.

 * Download code
 * Copy sample-settings.py to settings.py and change the STATICFILES_DIRS and TEMPLATE_DIRS variables